 To enter Australia on a temporary business visa specifically to establish a business, the overseas investor must prove they want to invest at least 2.5 million dollars from 1 July 2021, and they will require a Business Innovation and Investment stream visa.
 This is where a migration lawyer can assist with their visa application for buying/investing in a qualifying Australian business as the regulations are ever-changing in this area.

 The business will need to plan and communicate the availability of the business for sale well ahead, often with the help of a solicitor, a business advisor and an accountant for the business to be sales-ready, as the visa application process might take time for it to be granted.

 Ensuring your business structure is optimal at the time of sale can have a significant impact on the tax outcomes of the sale transaction.

-The transaction may be a disposal of your shareholding or a sale of the business assets.
-A share sale will be subject to greater due diligence as the buyer is taking on the entity history, positive and negative, and may have greater risk.
-In the case of a share sale it will be critical to review the balance sheet and ensure personal loans and assets are cleared, and property transferred if not subject to the sale.
+The transaction may be disposal of your shareholding or a sale of the business assets.
+A share sale will be subject to greater due diligence as the buyer is taking on the entity history, positive and negative, and may have a greater risk.
+In the case of a share sale, it will be critical to review the balance sheet and ensure personal loans and assets are cleared, and property transferred if not subject to the sale.
 A business sale is often simpler, but the gain is made by the business entity, not the shareholder, which can have different tax outcomes in terms of accessing the proceeds.

 The Small Business CGT taxation concessions allow eligible business owners access to various tax concessions which can in certain cases, reduce the capital gains tax to zero if certain conditions are met.
-Early review with your tax adviser may increase your opportunity to avail these concessions and structure your affairs to meet the eligibility requirements.
+Early review with your tax adviser may increase your opportunity to avail of these concessions and structure your affairs to meet the eligibility requirements.